 In her free time, Kinga explores a singular fascination with the ocean, free diving (see below), scuba diving, surfing, travel and sharks (those are her two friends from Guadalupe Island, MX swimming up top)... followed just slightly by a love for vintage cars, charity work, exotic foods and action sports.
 She lives in Malibu, CA to be close to the beach at all times.

 Kinga is a board member of the nonprofit environmental group, Shark Allies, dedicated to changing the image of sharks and conserving our oceans.
-She is also a founding member of the W.A.V.E.S initiative (World Art Vision for Environmental Sustainability)...using art to create awareness about environmental issues.
+She is also a board member of Now Art LA, a non profit dedicated to curating and supporting public art.